jborean93/ntlm-auth/README.md

 Extended Session Security is a security feature designed to increase the security of LM and NTLMv1 auth.
 It is no substitution for NTLMv2 but is better than nothing and should be used if possible when you need NTLMv1 compatibility.

 The variables required are outlined below;
-* `user_name` - The username to authenticate with, should not have the domain prefix, i.e. USER not DOMAIN\\USER
+* `username` - The username to authenticate with, should not have the domain prefix, i.e. USER not DOMAIN\\USER
 * `password` - The password of the user to authenticate with
-* `domain_name` - The domain of the user, i.e. DOMAIN.
+* `domain` - The domain of the user, i.e. DOMAIN.
 Can be blank if not in a domain environment
 * `workstation` - The workstation you are running on.
 Can be blank if you do not wish to send this
-* `server_certificate_hash` - (NTLMv2 only) The SHA256 hash of the servers DER encoded certificate.
-Used to calculate the Channel Binding Tokens and should be added even if it isn't required.
-Can be blank but auth will fail if the server requires this hash.
+* `cbt_data` - (NTLMv2 only) The `gss_channel_bindings.GssChannelBindingsStruct` used to bind with the auth response.
+Can be None if no binding needs to occur

 #### LM Auth/NTLMv1 Auth